Arlanthir/notes/languages/DynamoDB.md

 ## When to use

-DynamoDB reimagines databases in a world where storage is cheaper and performance needs increase.
+DynamoDB reimagines databases in a world where storage is cheaper and there is increased need of performance.

 It optimizes the operations on a single record (in detriment of *joins*) and relaxes the relational constraints (consistency).

-More useful for:
+Most useful for:

 1. Hyper-scale applications
 2. Hyper-ephemeral compute (serverless / lambdas)